fdev31/weye/doc/source/index.rst

 Mandatory
 ---------

+:id: a unique id used for interractions with server
 :mime: Some mime type, but instead of slashes you have dashes
 :name: The exact file name of the item (used to browse & do queries)
 :title: The full name of the item (will be set to `mime` if not set)
-:size: The "weight" of the item, some parts expect bytes
+:size: The "weight" of the item, by default expect bytes (see :js:func:`hr_size`)
 :editables: space-separated list of editable fields

 Recommended